zalayo/Hierarchical-Linkage-Regression/README.md

 # Executable files
 (1) HLR_linkages.py:  Generate linkage hierarchies from input data set and extract feature matrix for regression model
-  -Inputs:
+- Inputs:
-    'X.txt' - a (m-sample)x(n-dimensional) dataset that contains data with 1 or more clusters.
+    - 'X.txt' - a (m-sample)x(n-dimensional) dataset that contains data with 1 or more clusters.
 For training purposes X must contain multiple instances of clustered data e.g. X = [X1 X2 ...
 XK] where for the k-th instance, Xk is itself a (mk x n) dimensional matrix
-    'ix.txt' - an ID label vector of length (m x n) corresponding to clustering instances in X. For the k-th instance, the label has the value k applied to the mk samples in that instance
+    - 'ix.txt' - an ID label vector of length (m x n) corresponding to clustering instances in X. For the k-th instance, the label has the value k applied to the mk samples in that instance
-  -Outputs:
-    'linkages.txt' - matrix containing linkage features for regression.
+    - Outputs: 'linkages.txt' - matrix containing linkage features for regression.
 Stored in "./$HLR/input/"
-  -Parameters:
+- Parameters:
-    'R' - internal parameter (which can be user adjusted) that sets number of bins used by the 2D histogram to generate feature matrix
+    - 'R' - internal parameter (which can be user adjusted) that sets number of bins used by the 2D histogram to generate feature matrix
 (2)

 # References
 [1] Blind method for inferring cluster number in multidimensional data sets by regression on linkage hierarchies generated from random data.
 Submitted to PLOS One, Aug 2019